-Leave Your Black Dress in the Closet!...
 “End of Life.”
 Sounds morbid, doesn’t it?
-But before you flood your mind with images of long black cars and gothic letters chiseled in granite, let me reassure you that we’ll only be discussing the words as they pertain to your medical imaging equipment.
+But before you flood your mind with images of long black cars and gothic letters chiseled in granite, let me reassure you that we’ll only be discussing the phrase as it pertains to your medical imaging equipment.

-“End of Life” (EOL) usually implies that the product has reached the limits of its primary market viability and as a result, support is either no longer available or very limited.
+“End of Life” (EOL) means that a product has reached the limits of its primary market viability and as a result, support is discontinued or limited.
 If you have a system that is EOL the OEM may find it difficult to help you in servicing/supporting the unit.

-As purveyors of refurbished imaging equipment we’ve seen the major OEMs assign EOL designation a number of times to reliable, workhorse systems that could potentially keep scanning if parts and engineers were available to nurse them through their occasional hiccups.
+We’ve seen the major OEMs assign EOL designation a number of times to reliable, workhorse systems that could keep scanning if parts and engineers were available to nurse them through their occasional hiccups.
 But, in light of the never-ending stream of new and improved technology, these products are left behind and OEM services are refocused on new and late-model equipment.

 This can be a serious sticking point for facilities struggling to make their way to that next imaging equipment upgrade.
-Fortunately, through years of talking and working with their Parts and Service Departments, we’ve come to realize a few things concerning end of life imaging equipment.
+Fortunately, through years of working through EOL designations, we’ve learned some things things concerning EOL imaging equipment that can help facilities in this situation.

-Technical Support- It is our experience that when the OEM terms their product EOL the technical support for the unit is generally phased out.
+Technical Support: It is our experience that when the OEM terms their product EOL, their technical support for the unit is generally phased out.
+The time frame for phase-out varies, but the endgame is the same.

-Parts Support- One of the prompts for EOL designation is part scarcity.
-When the parts suppliers that manufacture components for OEMs no longer supply the parts for a particular unit the OEM will generally begin to lean toward dubbing the system EOL.
+Parts Support: One of the prompts for EOL designation is part scarcity.
+When the parts suppliers that manufacture components for OEMs no longer supply the parts for a particular unit the OEM begins to lean toward dubbing the system EOL.

-Field Service Support/Training- In the case of an EOL service call, the OEMs still try to provide field service support, but there is no guarantee that there will be a trained FSE available to help.
+Field Service Support/Training: In the case of an EOL service call, the OEMs still try to provide field service support, but there is no guarantee that there will be a trained engineer available to help.
 If a unit is no longer being sold, then it stands to reason that engineer training for it will cease.

 How We Can Help

-Technical Support Phase-outs- An OEM phase-out should direct a distressed user immediately to third-party service groups.
+Technical Support Phase-outs: In the event of an OEM phase-out, users can turn to third-party service groups.
 Just because the OEM new-bloods don’t know your 1996 R/F room doesn’t mean an independent old-timer can’t still keep it kicking!

-Parts Scarcity- Don’t despair just yet!
+Parts Scarcity: Don’t despair just yet.
 The used parts market is a great place to find reconditioned and tested parts from older equipment.
+If a model was even moderately successful in establishing an install base, replacement parts can be found from third parties (like Block Imaging) for years after EOL designation.

-Field Service Turn Downs- Once again, the solution for this lies in the wealth of experience available on the third-party market.
+Field Service Turn Downs: After the OEM has completed their phase-out, you might find they won't work on a system at all.
+Once again, the solution for this lies in the wealth of experience available on the third-party market.
 Many independent groups are founded by or employ engineers that began their careers in OEM stables working and training on the equipment you’re now having trouble with.

 When “End of Life” is Really “Dead”